rohitjain00/dev-portfolio-blog/README.md

 Assuming that you started your first website based on `minima` theme from [here](https://jekyllrb.com/docs/)

+Add a `favicon.ico` to the root directory for favicon.

 1. Create `blog.md` in the root folder ans set its yaml parameters to

 ```yaml